Tag Archives: food service

 What reports are needed to run a restaurant right?

 That’s an important question.
 There isn’t enough reporting and record keeping in the restaurant business.
 Many chain restaurant can see by the end of the week whether they made money or not.
-Most independents have to wait until their account returns the monthly numbers anywhere from 4 days to 4 weeks after the end of the month.
+Most independents have to wait until their accountant returns the monthly numbers anywhere from 4 days to 4 weeks after the end of the month.
 In my opinion, this is too late.
 If you don’t know how you did in the first week until the end of the month, you’re not managing proactively in my opinion.
 You need to be on top of a problem as close to when it happens as possible to solve it.

 ——————————————————————————–